Brandywine is a delicious tomato though not the most prolific.

 The squash and zucchini are really coming in now.
 I always plant too much but I pine for it in the spring.
 To bad it doesn’t freeze well.
 It can be used after freezing for veggie soup because the texture isn’t as important in that application.
 To prepare it, I slice it, drop into boiling water for about a minute and then shock it in ice water.
 I drain it, pat it dry a bit and then (gently!) vacuum seal and freeze it.

-There is nothing prettier than a squash blossom filled with bees in the sun!
+There is nothing prettier than a squash blossom filled with bees glowing in the morning sun.

-I can taste the crispy, green sweetness in my mind!
+I can imagine the crispy, green sweetness to come.

 The peas are coming along at last.
 I had difficulty getting my English peas going this year but both the snow peas and sugar snaps are growing quickly.